 Please make yourself comfortable.
-Fold into a comfortable sitting position; a cup of water or coffee or tea maybe?
+Fold yourself into a comfortable sitting position.
+A cup of water or coffee or tea maybe?

 You know, this week I read an annotated version of “The Annihilation of Caste“(AoC).
-This I think was the third or fourth time I have read the piece.
+This I think was the third or fourth time I revisited this work.
 The first time was in 1999, close to two decades ago.

-I had picked it up at a book fair in Delhi.
-Over the times I try to keep up with how Ambedkar has morphed into many ideas to many people across different sections of people.
+I had first picked the book up at a book fair in Delhi, in Pragathi Maidan.
+Over these years I tried to keep up with how Ambedkar has morphed into many ideas to many people across different sections.

-I keep coming back to AoC time and again whenever I hear a persuasive argument on Ambedkar, Religion, Politics, Affirmative Action and Rule of Law in India.
+I keep coming back to AoC time and again whenever I hear a persuasive argument on Ambedkar, religion, politics, affirmative action, democracy, or rule of law in India.

 It pains me that I do not get to come back time and again to him as much as I should.
 There are very few arguments cogent enough, passionate enough, and rigorous enough, to dislodge his status in my mind.

-But in order to not deify him, I come back to him.
-To weigh his arguments as I grow.
-To make sure that I am not idolizing a shrill anglophile whose views were shaped by his experiences.
-Whose work still ripples, belligerently to some, benevolently to others, throughout India.
+But in order to not deify him, I come back to Ambedkar’s arguments, to weigh them periodically, to make sure that I am not idolizing a shrill anglophile whose views were shaped by his experiences and whose work still ripples – belligerently to some, benevolently to others- throughout India.

-It is also important for me to reread Ambedkar to see how his ideas age, to ensure they don’t fossilize within, and become dead weight.
+It is also important for me to reread Ambedkar to see how his ideas age and to ensure they don’t fossilize within me and become dead weight ideology.

-They also pop up interesting side results.
+They also surface interesting pop references.
 For example, one of my favorite porn star’s industry name is Kali Sudra.

-Ambedkarite ideas that have seeped into identities of art, politics, and pop culture, infuse an essence of the scholarly rebel wherever used.
-Potent(ial) danger to some, loose ammunition to some.
+Ambedkarite ideas that have seeped into art, politics, and pop culture, infuse an essence of the scholarly rebel wherever used, again posing a potent danger to some and loose ammunition to some others.